flueke/mesytec-mvlc/README.md

   If mvme would also store the library generated config the other way would also work.
 Do this!

-* single create readout config:
+* single create readout config: DONE
   - list of stack triggers          <- required to setup the mvlc
   - list of readout stacks          <- required for parsing the data stream
   - additional: VME init sequence   <- for reference only to know what's going on

-* single create readout instance:
+* single create readout instance: DONE
   - readout config
   - readout buffer structure with crateId, number, type, capacity, used and view/read/write access
   - readout buffer queue plus operations (blocking, non-blocking)
   - listfile output (the readout config is serialized into the listfile at the start)

-* listfile writer
+* listfile writer MOSTLY DONE
   - should be able to take buffers from multiple readout workers for multicrate setup
   - takes copies of readout buffers and internally queues them up for writing
   - listfile output
   - write serialized verison of the readout setup (single or multicrate variants)

-* listfile reader
+* listfile reader MOSTLY DONE
   - open archive file
   - open listfile in archive
   - open and read other files from the archive, list files